HintHub/HintHub/documentation.md

 # HintHub Technical Documentation
 The framework provides a MVC structure, which allows us to reuse components and wiring additional Bundles ("Plugins").
 The Doctrine ORM provided capabilities of automatically running migrations, without writing a single line of code for them.
-However due to the framework`s possibilities and restriction.
+Hint: Organisatorial we used OpenProject and a Scrum (agile, sprint like) Project Management (PM) model.
 ## Project Directory Hierachy
-We are using the following architecture as shown in this repository (only the important ones are listed):
+However due to the framework`s possibilities and restrictions we used the following structures (only most important are shown)
 - assets (all assets)
 - templates (all templates)
 - public (all public files, served by nginx)